-- Brought 300ml milk to a near boil and stirred in 1 tsp saffron strands.
-Left in a warm place to infuse for a few hours.
+- Bring the milk to a near boil and stir in the saffron strands.
+Cover and leave in a warm place to infuse for a few hours.
+Overnight is ideal.

-- Placed in a 9″ sq silicone baking mould, covered with a plastic bag and left to rise for three hours until doubled in size.
-I prefer a slow rise, so I didn’t put them in a particularly warm place, but a warmer place would produce a much faster rise).
+- Place in a 9″ (23 cm) sq silicone baking mould or greased tin.
+Cover with a plastic bag and leave to rise for one to three hours until doubled in size.
+I prefer a slow rise, so I don’t put them in a particularly warm place, but a warmer place would produce a much faster rise.

-- Baked at 200℃ for 17 minutes, when the tops were brown and the bottoms sounded hollow when tapped.
+- Bake in a preheated oven at 200℃ (400℉, Gas 6) for about 20 minutes, by which time the tops should be brown and the bottoms sound hollow when tapped.

 Bloggers Around the World is celebrating all things British this month, so although Cornwall would love to be its very own country, it does at the moment contribute its saffron buns to British cuisine.
 This is a monthly event from Chris of Cooking Around the World.

-Made from scratch as these are, I’m sending them off to Javelin Warrior’s Cookin w/Luv for his Made With Love Mondays.
+Made from scratch as these are Cornish saffron buns are, I’m sending them off to Javelin Warrior’s Cookin w/Luv for his Made With Love Mondays.